LukaszPasich/Anaconda-MAA-MS1/README.md

 	- Every link in the website with 2 exceptions has a hover action, so that it is clear for the user which elements are links.
 	One of the exceptions is the logo - users don't expect it to have any hover action, yet they generally would expect the logo to link to _Home_ page.
 	The other exception is in the _Coaches_ page, explained [here](#coaches-page), provides for the good UX.
-	- All links have good descriptions or unambiguous look, it is never a mystery for the user where are they going to end up by clicking on link.
+	- All links have good descriptions or unambiguous look, it is never a mystery for the user where are they going to end up by clicking on the link.

 3. As a novice to martial arts, I would like to find out what skill levels the school caters for, so that I'm encouraged to start the training and won't feel intimidated.

 	- There are very well explained skill levels per each discipline on the _Classes_ page.
 	- The contact form provided on _Contact_ page can be used to find out more information.

-4. As someone with previous experience in martial arts, I want to make sure that the school provides training in the full suit of Mixed Martial Art disciplines and that instructors are experienced and at a high level of competency, so that I could potentially get to the competing level in the Mixed Martial Arts.
+4. As someone with previous experience in martial arts, I want to make sure that the school provides training in the full suit of Mixed Martial Arts disciplines and that instructors are experienced and at a high level of competency, so that I could potentially get to the competing level in the Mixed Martial Arts.

 	- There is a comprehensive information about all disciplines that the academy teaches on the _About_ page.
 	- The _Classes_ page explains the skill levels, the user can also find out that the most advanced members can practice in the MMA classes with all disciplines combined.
 	- There is a good information about instructors on the _Coaches_ page.
-Instructors' bios include their experience in martial arts as wells as martial arts teaching.
+Instructors' bios include their experience in martial arts as well as martial arts teaching.
 	- There is a shortcut internal link between information about a particular martial art and the instructor that teaches it (and vice-versa) that is a good solution for this particular user story.
 	- The contact form provided on _Contact_ page can be used to find out more information.